-There are many factors that determine if a chemical seed treatment can permeate through the seed coat and/or seed maternal covering layers and diffuse to the embryo.
+There are many factors that determine if a chemical seed treatment can permeate through the seed coat and seed maternal covering layers and diffuse to the embryo.
 The primary physicochemical properties that determine the relative systemic uptake into seeds are molecular charge, lipophilicity, and molecular size, with molecular weight being < 500 (Yang et al., 2018b).
-Corn seeds were demonstrated to be permeable only to nonionic compounds, while ionic compounds were restricted by the pericarp-testa (Dias et al., 2014).
+Corn seeds were demonstrated to be permeable only to nonionic compounds, while ionic compounds are restricted by the pericarp-testa (Dias et al., 2014).
 Many species have this differential permeability to nonionic vs ionic compounds, termed selective seed coat permeability (Salanenka and Taylor, 2011).
-Jasmonic acid is an ionic compound and therefore would not be able to be taken up into corn seeds.
-In contrast, methyl jasmonate is a nonionic compound so based on its molecular charge can diffuse to the embryo.
+JA is an ionic compound and therefore would not be able to be taken up into corn seeds.
+In contrast, MeJA is a nonionic compound that can diffuse to the embryo based on its molecular charge.
 The second property is the lipophilicity measured by the partition coefficient of a compound between water and octanol, termed log Kow (Yang et al., 2018b).
-A similar log K of the organic compound and the seed coat permeability would have the greatest uptake potential of that compound.
-The log Kow of methyl jasmonate was 2.6 (https://chemicalize.com), while the optimum log Kow for uptake for the pericarp-testa of corn was 2.2 to 3.8 (Yang et al., 2018b).
-Collectively, the uptake of methyl jasmonate is in the optimal range for diffusion into corn seeds.
+A similar log Kow of the organic compound and the seed coat permeability would have the greatest uptake potential of that compound.
+The log Kow of JA was 2.6 (https://chemicalize.com), while the optimum log Kow for uptake for the pericarp-testa of corn was 2.2 to 3.8 (Yang et al., 2018b).
+Collectively, the uptake of MeJA is in the optimal range for diffusion into corn seeds.

 While most studies of induced plant responses have been conducted at warm temperatures, the seeds of many crops are planted in the spring when soil temperatures are cool.
-Several studies have shown that induction of plant resistance is temperature dependent, at least at higher temperatures (Havko et al., 2020b).
+Several studies have shown that induction of plant resistance is temperature dependent at higher temperatures (Havko et al., 2020b).
 While little research has been conducted on induction at cool temperatures, it may be lower due to an overall lower rate of plant metabolism (Tayyab et al., 2020; Repkina et al., 2021).
-For example, foliar treatment with JA has been shown to be temperature dependent in soybean where soybean aphids performed better on JA treated plants at 25°C compared to plants that were induced and grown at 17°C (Whalen and Harmon, 2015).
+For example, foliar treatment with JA has been shown to be temperature dependent in soybean where soybean aphids perform better on JA treated plants at 25°C compared to plants that were induced and grown at 17°C (Whalen and Harmon, 2015).
 However, little is known about how lower temperatures may affect induction of host plant resistance by jasmonates in seeds.
-Therefore, we also measured the effect of low temperature on seed germination, seedling growth and adult oviposition preference on seeds that were treated with MeJA.
+Therefore, we also measured the effect of low temperature on seed germination, seedling growth and adult oviposition preference on MeJA treated seeds.